 Orientation to the Classroom

-- The Cooperating Teacher can assist CMU Teacher Candidates in the following ways:
+The Cooperating Teacher can assist the Teacher Candidates become familiar with the classroom by:

 - Share seating charts so the Teacher Candidate can learn to associate student names and faces.